jean-pierreBoth/MultiStochGrad.jl/README.md

 ## Structure of the package and documentation

-The user API relies mainly upon two structures defining the optimization problem (detailed in file **evaluator.jl**) specifying how to compute each value and gradient of each term of the sum at a given position:
+The user API relies mainly upon two structures defining the optimization problem (detailed in file **evaluator.jl**) specifying how to compute the value and gradient of each term of the sum at a given position:

     - struct TermFunction{F <: Function}